Doctorate of Audiology

 Audiology (Au.D.)
 Program Details

-• This 11-semester, 120-credit program provides both academic and practicum experiences focused on the prevention, identification, evaluation, and treatment of individuals with disorders of the auditory, balance, and related systems.
+• Coursework - This 11-semester, 120-credit program provides both academic and practicum experiences focused on the prevention, identification, evaluation, and treatment of individuals with disorders of the auditory, balance, and related systems.

-• The first two years emphasize didactic instruction and laboratory class work combining theory, practicality, and emerging technology.
+• Program Overview - The first two years emphasize didactic instruction and laboratory class work combining theory, practicality, and emerging technology.
 The emphasis in the final two years is on combining the theory with clinical learning experiences.
 The fourth year is a full-year externship with monitoring and advisement.

-• The Au.D. program includes academic and clinical training in diagnosis, amplification, Electrophysiological testing, aural rehabilitation, educational audiology, assistive devices, cochlear implants, Industrial audiology, and private practice.
+• Program Focus - The Au.D. program includes academic and clinical training in diagnosis, amplification, Electrophysiological testing, aural rehabilitation, educational audiology, assistive devices, cochlear implants, Industrial audiology, and private practice.

-• Students initiate their clinical experience during the first semester of the program in the on-Campus Speech, Language, and Hearing Clinic, where outpatient services are an extension of the Doctorate of Audiology that allows students to place theory into practice.
+• Clinical Experiences - Students initiate their clinical experience during the first semester of the program in the on-Campus Speech, Language, and Hearing Clinic, which is an extension of the Doctorate of Audiology that allows students to place theory into practice.
+Students provide clinic services under the direct supervision of licensed and certified audiologists and start acquiring the necessary hours for licensure and certification.

 Courses and Curriculum